Telmo Aldaz: Family and youth

 When in his 50s Aldaz Elso met Ana María Quadra-Salcedo Gayarre (1935-2012), born in Irún but resident in Madrid.
-She was descendant to a few distinguished Basque families; her paternal great-grandfather owned a large mayorazgo in Biscay and served as local deputy in the 1860s; another one was longtime member of Isabelline Cortes, while others were Navarrese entrepreneurs.
+She was descendant to a few distinguished Basque families; her paternal great-grandfather owned a large mayorazgo in Biscay and served as local deputy in the 1860s; another one was a longtime member of Isabelline Cortes, while others were Navarrese entrepreneurs.
 Her maternal grandfather Miguel Gayarre Espinal was a well-known psychiatrist, member of the so-called Madrid School of Psychiatry.
 Her father was an agriculture specialist employed by the Madrid diputación; he volunteered to requeté and perished in 1938.
 Ana Maria herself became a known archeologist and led a number of excavation projects across all Spain.
 Cecilio and Ana Maria married in the late 1960s; they settled in Madrid.
 The couple had 3 children, born in the early 1970s, all initially educated by their mother within the homeschooling framework.

 At the turn of the 1980s and 1990s Aldaz studied law at Universidad Complutense; he then specialized in maritime law at Université Montesquieu in Bordeaux.
 He has never practiced; since the early 1990s he started to make a living as co-organizer of adventure projects, commencing with Ruta Quetzal in 1993.
 In 2006 Aldaz married Isabel Ussia Hornedo, daughter to well-known publisher Alfonso Ussía Muñoz-Seca and great-granddaughter to Pedro Muñoz Seca.
 It is not clear whether the couple have any children.
 Numerous of his more distant relatives were public figures; sister of his maternal grandmother Carmen Gayarre Galbete counted among pioneers in paedology, while brother of his maternal grandfather José Miguel Quadra-Salcedo is recognized as an architect.
 The cousin of his mother Tomás Quadra-Salcedo served as minister in the 1980s and 1990s.
 The best known relative was his maternal uncle Miguel Quadra-Salcedo Gayarre.
 Initially an athlete and reporter, since the 1970s he became a media celebrity as a globetrotter.